mfries8/Andvari/README.md

 ## Data Management & Folder Structure
 Before running any scripts, you must set up your data directories. **Crucial Rule: Do not reuse or overwrite folders between flights.** In field operations, data provenance is everything.

 Create a `data/` directory in the root of the project.
-Organize your calibration flights into subfolders so the Slicer can automatically process them in bulk:
+Your raw drone dumps will go here, and the code will automatically generate the required subfolders during processing:

     Andvari/
     ├── models/
     │   └── base.pth                     <-- Your lab-trained base weights
     │
     └── data/
-        ├── field_1_training/            <-- Your raw calibration data
+        ├── raw_calibration_1/           <-- Dump raw calibration flight images here
+        │
+        ├── field_1_training/            <-- Pipeline auto-generates this directory
-        │   ├── positive/                <-- Raw images containing your proxies
-        │   ├── negative/                <-- Raw images of empty dirt
+        │   ├── positive/                <-- Slicer populates this based on your clicks │   └── negative/                <-- Slicer populates this automatically
-        │   └── test/                    <-- Raw images for holdout validation (optional) │
+        │
         ├── raw_flight_1/                <-- Dump main search grid flight here
         │